 It’s widely known that when employees are satisfied with their jobs, they’re much more likely to be happy, more engaged, and more productive.
-Since successful companies are built on the backs of satisfied and motivated employees, it would seem like a no-brainer that organizations would care deeply about employee satisfaction.
+Since successful companies are built on the backs of satisfied and motivated employees, it would seem like a no-brainer that organizations should care deeply about employee satisfaction surveys.

 Apparently, that’s not the case.

 Believe it or not, many people in the world hate their jobs, according to Gallup.
 There are many reasons why that might be the case.

 Some employees don’t like their bosses.
 Others dislike their coworkers, while still others simply feel disconnected to the team.
 There are also those who feel as though their hard work is never recognized.